 Mind, Body, Spirit

 The Mind, Body, Spirit community is for students interested in exploring physical and emotional wellness.
 Students will be required to attend one program per month sponsored by their CA or an approved College-sponsored program.
 Themes such as sleep routines, meditation, yoga, nutrition, and stress reduction will be explored.
-Locations: Coburn, East, and Johnson Halls
+Locations: Mary Low, Sturtevant, Pierce and Johnson Halls

 Quiet Study Community

 The Substance-Free Living building or floors are for students who choose not to use alcohol, tobacco products, or illicit substances.
 Students in this community agree to not store any such substances or to be in the community if they’re under the influence of alcohol or illicit substances.
 Students will participate in programs throughout the academic year that will increase awareness about substance use and abuse, and students will work with their CA to explore wellness-related topics.
-Locations: Averill, Foss, Leonard, and Mary Low Halls
+Locations: Coburn, East, Leonard, and Piper Halls